ardhika23/inventory_list/README.md

 2. **Create a base template**

    In this step, I created a folder named `templates` in the **root directory**.
 Inside the `templates` folder, I also created a file named `base.html`.
-This file will serve as a base template, providing a general structure for our website's pages.
+This file will serve as a base template, providing a general structure for my website's pages.

    ```
    {% load static %}